Westbrook Elementary Community Club

 Hottovy says Westbrook will put on their second annual sock hop next year and hopes to surpass this year’s amount of socks donated.

-This article was printed in the March/April edition of Omaha Magazine.
+This article was printed in the 2019 Summer Camp Edition of Family Guide.
 To receive the magazine, click here to subscribe.